imixs/imixs-cloud/management/ceph/README.md

 ## Setup a Kubernetes Pool

 Before you can integrate Ceph into your kubernetes cluster you need a separate Ceph pool used by Kubernetes.
-If not yet done, create a pool with the name 'kubernetes'.
+If not yet done, create a pool with the name `kubernetes`.
 This pool can be used for all volumes.

 Run the following ceph command on your Ceph node to intialize the pool: